helloplayer1/swarc-material/arc42/arc42-template-EN.md

 ### Security: Data Encryption

 Context:
--   A user uploads a private image to the app.
+-   A user uploads a private image to the app

 Problem:
--   Ensure that the image, along with any personal data, is transmitted and stored securely through encryption mechanisms.
+-   Ensure that the image, along with any personal data, is transmitted and stored securely through encryption mechanisms

 Solution:
--   Implement end-to-end encryption for data transmission, utilizing industry-standard encryption algorithms.
+-   Implement end-to-end encryption for data transmission, utilizing industry-standard encryption algorithms
--   Employ encryption for stored images and user information in the database.
+-   Employ encryption for stored images and user information in the database

 Consequences:
--   User data, including images, remains confidential and secure, meeting privacy and security standards.
+-   User data, including images, remains confidential and secure, meeting privacy and security standards

 ### Reliability: Availability during Peak Usage

 Context:
--   A significant number of users access the app simultaneously during peak hours.
+-   A significant number of users access the app simultaneously during peak hours

 Problem:
--   Ensure the app remains available and responsive under high user load.
+-   Ensure the app remains available and responsive under high user load

 Solution:
--   Implement auto-scaling mechanisms to dynamically allocate resources based on demand.
+-   Implement auto-scaling mechanisms to dynamically allocate resources based on demand
--   Optimize database queries and image loading processes for efficient performance.
+-   Optimize database queries and image loading processes for efficient performance

 Consequences:
--   The app maintains stability and responsiveness during peak usage, preventing downtime and ensuring a reliable user experience.
+-   The app maintains stability and responsiveness during peak usage, preventing downtime and ensuring a reliable user experience

 ### Usability: User Onboarding

 Context:
--   A new user creates an account and navigates through basic features.
+-   A new user creates an account and navigates through basic features

 Problem:
--   Evaluate the onboarding process for simplicity and clarity, ensuring users can easily understand and use essential functionalities.
+-   Evaluate the onboarding process for simplicity and clarity, ensuring users can easily understand and use essential functionalities

 Solution:
--   Provide a guided onboarding experience with clear instructions for account creation, image sharing, and profile setup.
+-   Provide a guided onboarding experience with clear instructions for account creation, image sharing, and profile setup

 Consequences:
--   New users can quickly adapt to the app, leading to higher user satisfaction and engagement.
+-   New users can quickly adapt to the app, leading to higher user satisfaction and engagement

 # Risks and Technical Debts